captainrex8/wikiracer8000/README.md

 If the application is running successfully, you should get a json response like this: `{"data":{"message":"I am still alive!"}}`

 Unfortunately, I did not have time to build a UI to interact with the primary race API.
-I'd recommend using [Postman](https://www.postman.com/downloads/).
+I'd recommend using [Postman](https://www.postman.com/downloads/) for interactions with the wikiracer api endpoints.
 If not, the following curl command would initiate the search from Giant sloth to Sloth:

 ```
 curl --header "Content-Type: application/json" \